 With Shell’s departure, Weisz & company wiped their hands and declared they had delivered on what was promised to the public.
 Shell was gone.
 That box was checked… in pencil.

 Now it was time for Weisz to get back to work.

 But first things, first.
-Weisz’s immediate priority was the continued shaping and controlling of the public narrative in order to better vanquish MCE’s critics.
+Weisz’s immediate priority was the continued shaping of the public narrative in order to better position MCE's public relations and to offset its critics.
 To achieve that, Weisz invoked a familiar posture that compelled her onlookers to take up a rallying cry, that caused local media to come to MCE’s defense, that compelled MCE’s board to circle the wagons around the MCE enterprise and cede its judgment to her.

 The "Victim" -- Take 1: